 What about the Tron Bike?

 This is the big question everyone asks.
 Ironically, even though it takes a lot of climbing to unlock the Tron bike, it’s not a great climber.
-In fact, at least 16 frames perform better up the Alpe when paired with the Lightweight Meilenstein wheels.
+In fact, at last count 36 frames perform better up the Alpe when paired with the Lightweight Meilenstein wheels.

 More than that, any bike frame on the list above can beat the Tron up the Alpe, using any wheelset on our list of top climbing wheelsets.